-Valuation should be according to normal commercial accounting procedures, not at rates promulgated by national insurance departments, e.g., INCLUDE assets not acceptable for inclusion in the annual statement to an insurance department, such as: 1. non-trusteed or free account assets, and 2. nonadmitted assets, including furniture and equipment, agents' debit balances, and all receivables deemed to be collectible.
+Valuation should be according to normal commercial accounting procedures, not at rates promulgated by national insurance departments, e.g., INCLUDE assets not acceptable for inclusion in the annual statement to an insurance department, such as:

+1. non-trusteed or free account assets, and 2. nonadmitted assets, including furniture and equipment, agents' debit balances, and all receivables deemed to be collectible.

-2. Do not INCLUDE assets of the U.S. Reporter held in the country of location of the affiliate and that are for the benefit of the U.S. Reporter's policyholders in the data reported for the affiliate.
+of location of the affiliate and that are for the benefit of the U.S. Reporter's policyholders in the data reported for the affiliate.